 Conclusion

 In conclusion, I have come to accept that I will not be able to help some of the learners in my classes.
-Some of them are way past help, or have many other problems in their lives that I can completely understand why English is at the bottom of their list.
+Some of them are way past help, or have many other problems in their lives and therefore I can completely understand why English is at the bottom of their list.
 However, I feel like my job is to not give up on them, to do my best day in day out to make them feel that I care, and to help them foster skills and abilities that will make their future life better — or at least easier.